-The young Hasidic demographic also means that their households contain an above-average number of children.
+The young Hasidic demographic also means that households contain an above-average number of children.
 This elevates the Poverty Rate because the rate measures household income relative to household size.
 Consequently, a larger household will be classified as poor even when it earns a higher income.
-Indeed, poverty rates in the Hasidic community plummet in households led by those who are 65 years of age or older and is in fact identical to the Poverty Rate of the same age group within other geographic areas.
+Indeed, poverty rates in the Hasidic community plummet in households that are led by those who are 60 years of age or older, and the Rate for this demographic is identical to the Poverty Rate of the same age group within other geographic areas.
 Why?
-Because at the 65+ age milestone, Hasidic men have overcome the economic obstacles associated with a young person's income, and their household size has shrunken given that their children have grown up.
-The result?
-The Poverty Rate for this age group is only 19.5% in Kiryas Joel and 19.9% in Hasidic-populated Boro Park, which is like the 18.4% Poverty Rate in the same age group for all of New York City and 21% for all of Brooklyn.
+Because at the 60+ age milestone, Hasidic men have overcome the economic obstacles associated with a young person's income, and their household size has shrunken given that their children have grown up.
+Hasidic men of this age group are Yeshiva graduates; in large part immigrants for whom English is a second language.
+They are living proof of an empowering and successful education system/

 Yossi Gestetner is the co-founder of the Orthodox Jewish Public Affairs Council (OJPAC).
 The stats in this article are from the 2013-2107 American Community Survey 5-Year Estimate released by the Census and from the NYC Population Fact Finder whose reports are based on Census data.

-The mission of the Orthodox Jewish Public Affairs Council (OJPAC) is to counter the defamation and generalization of the Orthodox Jewish community.
+The mission of the Orthodox Jewish Public Affairs Council (OJPAC) is to counter the defamation of the Orthodox Jewish Community, and to champion civil rights and civil liberties.
 Please consider supporting our efforts by following us on Twitter/Facebook (@OJPAC); by sharing our content and by donating funds via our Donate Page.
 Your support is appreciated!